 In relation to the army, there were no substantive findings arising from the interviews regarding communication among their own organisations.
 Respondents noted that living and training together for a long period of time before deployed meant that they had built up personal relationships that made communication easy.
-One junior respondent, Morris, noted that living and working with the same people day after day can lead to some frustration and petty disagreements.
+One respondent, Morris, noted that living and working with the same people day after day can lead to some frustration and petty disagreements.

-Similarly, navy participants noted that living in confined spaces and in close quarters on a ship also produces a very tightly bonded crew.
+Similarly, participants noted that living in confined spaces and in close quarters also produces a very tightly bonded unit.
 At the same, this can also produce challenges.
-With so many migrants on board, over 700 on one occasion, maintaining order among the migrants meant good communication between the crew on board.
-In one particular incident, Lucy mentioned the need to communicate with a fellow crew member who was being too 'emphatic' with the migrants, giving some of them more clothes than others or extra food.
-This created mayhem on the ship because then everyone wanted more then.
-Lucy points out that before they left for the Mediterranean they had sat down with the ships' doctor and decided what the food allocation would be.
+With so many migrants under their remit, over 700 on one occasion, maintaining order among the migrants meant good communication between the unit.
+In one particular incident, Lucy mentioned the need to communicate with a fellow member who was being too 'emphatic' with the migrants, giving some of them more clothes than others or extra food.
+This created mayhem because then everyone wanted more.
+Lucy points out that before they left they had sat down with the doctor and decided what the food allocation would be.
 Too much or too little could make them ill so they needed to get the balance right.
 Nonetheless, fights broke out between the migrants vying for more than the 'rules' allowed.
-The crew had to find ways to calm the situation, communicating effectively but using authoritative tones.
-Lucy also had to communicate with her fellow crew member about why they had such rules on the ship in relation to the migrants.
+The unit had to find ways to calm the situation, communicating effectively but using authoritative tones.
+Lucy also had to communicate with her fellow member about why they had such rules in relation to the migrants.
 In any case, lessons were learnt and the crew member did not repeat this action again.